HTW-Project-Group/pkmn-checkout/README.md

-# PKMN-Basket-Domain
+# PKMN-Checkout-Domain

-Domain where the user can view the basket and process it to the payment-domain.
+Domain where the user can view and pay the order.